Amrkurrus/aitu_ads/README.md

 ### This Java program contains 11 methods for 10 problems that demonstrate the usage of recursion.

 ## Main
-### In main there is a problem selector that takes number from 1 to 10 that represent number of problem.
+### In `main` method there is a problem selector that takes number from 1 to 10 that represent number of problem.
 ---
 ## Methods: